roovo/obsidian-card-board/README.md

 ![example card](/images/card.png?raw=true)

 ### Marking a task as complete
-If you mark an task as complete on the board it will be marked as completed in the markdown file (and vice-versa).
+If you mark a task as complete on the board it will be marked as completed in the markdown file (and vice-versa).
 If you mark as complete on the board, a completion timestamp is appended to the task: